 DISCLAIMER: The information contained in this document is for informational purposes only and is not intended as, nor does it constitute, legal or professional advice to the reader.
 In no event will USI or any of its affiliates be liable in tort or in contract to anyone who has access to or uses this information.
 USI does not warrant that the information in this document constitutes a complete and finite list of each and every item or procedure related to the topics and issues referenced herein.
 Federal, state, and local laws, regulations, standards and codes may change over time, and the reader should always refer to the most current requirements, as applicable.

-This Hurricane and Disaster Preparedness guide was developed to assist employers and residents in addressing the challenges of a hurricane or other disaster.
+This Hurricane and Disaster Preparedness guide was developed to assist employers and residents in addressing the challenges of a hurricane against the backdrop of the COVID-19 pandemic.

 TABLE OF CONTENTS